TakingCareofBusiness/Algorithm-Practice-2024/test.md

 }
 ```

-this is the selection part of the algorithm, where
+this is the selection part of the algorithm, where the variable i is checked against numbers to define other variables using if statements.

 ```javascript
 if (i % 3 == 0) {